tillitis/dev-tillitis/hugo/content/tools/_index.md

 (Built with warnings-as-errors disabled, see [this issue](https://github.com/tillitis/qemu/issues/3).)

-You also need to build the firmware:
+Then execute the following commands to fetch and build the firmware:

 ```
 $ git clone https://github.com/tillitis/tillitis-key1